There are an abundance of options when it comes to digital marketing, and we can often feel overwhelmed thinking that it all needs to be done at once.

 Copywriting is a skill, and it can be learnt.
 There are lots of copywriting formulas you can use to get you started.
 This is a great blog post from Copyhackers full of copywriting formulas to try.

-If you hate writing or don’t have the time to do it, get in touch with me, and we can talk about outsourcing your copywriting.
+If you hate writing or don’t have the time to do it, get in touch with me, and we can talk about powering up your words.
 That’s what I do, after all! 😉

 And if you’d like to learn how to write your own outstanding copy, then check out Belinda at Copywrite Matters.
 She has some fab free resources for business owners to get you going and a course if you want to go all in.